HomeResources › Why Startups Should Write HR Policies Early

 Why Writing Policies Early Is Easier Than Writing Them Later

-The argument is not that early-stage startups need complex policy documents.
-It is that the cost of writing them early is low and the cost of not having them grows with headcount.
+The argument is not that early stage startups need long policy documents.
+It is that the cost of writing them early is low, and the cost of not having them grows with headcount.

 Frequently Asked Questions